-The Program will update the information on the Program's products on the Department of iii.
+The Program will update the information on the Program's products on the Department of Energy's comparison-shopping website whenever such information changes.

+iii.
 Annual Report: On an annual basis, there will be a report to the Select Board on the status of the Community Power Program, including the number of customers enrolled and opting-out, kilowatt-hour usage, customer savings, participation in renewable energy products, and such other information as the Town may request.
 The information for this report will be prepared by the Community Power Consultant, and the Community Power Consultant will assist or lead in presenting to the Select Board as desired by the Town.